Indian censor official quits over spiritual leader's Bollywood dreams

 But far from being unsuitable, say the film-makers, "MSG" fights alcoholism and drug addiction, and extols the virtues of celibacy and a vegetarian diet.

-"My film does not talk about religion nor mention any religion," Ram Rahim Singh told a news conference on the outskirts of the capital, New Delhi.

-Singh said he was bemused by the fuss over "MSG", but did not give any reason for calling off a hastily arranged premiere.
-It was unclear when the film would open in cinemas.

-The debate over the film went viral on social media, with hashtags #MSGinCinemas and #WeLoveMSG trending on Twitter.
+The debate went viral on social media, with hashtags #MSGinCinemas and #WeLoveMSG trending on Twitter.

 "All hail freedom of expression.
 MSG ... is India's Charlie Hebdo," said Twitter user "Finger of India", referring to the French satirical newspaper attacked by Islamist gunmen this month.